AOMediaCodec/av1-mpeg2-ts/index.md

 ## 5 Definition of DTS and PTS

-An AV1 video stream multiplexed into MPEG-TS may contain *decoder_model_info* syntax elements but this is not mandatory.
+An AV1 video stream multiplexed into MPEG-2 TS may contain *decoder_model_info* syntax elements but this is not mandatory.

 ### 5.1 PTS